chinaluoyanbin/LittleNote/README.md

 # LittleNote

-This project is a small note which is used for learning tkinter!
+This project is a small note which is used for learning and practicing tkinter python package!